nii-yamagishilab/project-NN-Pytorch-scripts/README.md

 I am a new pytorch user.
 If you have any suggestions or questions, pleas email wangxin at nii dot ac dot jp

 ---
+### Update

+1. 2020-08: Tutorial materials are added to ./tutorial.
+Most of the materials can be run on CPU.
+You can use laptop to go through the tutorial.
+Please check ./tutorial/README for details

 ### General
 This repository contains pytorch codes for a few projects: